RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 If you write code, then you are a programmer regardless of how you do it, what you are using it for, or who you are.
 But there are a few traits that one tends to notice great programmers have in common.

 - Focused: Often having an aim to 'learn R' or something similar tends to be problematic, because there is no real end point to that.
 It tends to be more efficient to have smaller, more specific goals, such as 'make a histogram about the 2019 Canadian Election with ggplot'.
 This is something that can be focused on and achieved in a few hours.
 The issue with goals that are more nebulous, such as 'I want to learn R', is that it becomes easy to get lost on tangents, much more difficult to get help.
 This can be demoralizing and lead to folks quitting too early.
-- Curious: It is almost always useful to just have a go.
+- Curious: It is almost always useful to have a go.
 In general, the worst that happens is that you waste your time.
 You can rarely break something irreparably with code.
-If you want to know what happens if you pass a 'vector' instead of a 'dataframe' to `ggplot()` then just try it.
+If you want to know what happens if you pass a 'vector' instead of a 'dataframe' to `ggplot()` then try it.
-- Pragmatic: At the same time, it can be useful to stick within reasonable bounds, and just make one small change each time.
+- Pragmatic: At the same time, it can be useful to stick within reasonable bounds, and make one small change each time.
 For instance, say you want to run some regressions, and are curious about the possibility of using the `tidymodels` package [@citeTidymodels] instead of `lm()`.
-A pragmatic way to proceed is to just use one aspect from the `tidymodels` package initially and then make another change next time.
+A pragmatic way to proceed is to use one aspect from the `tidymodels` package initially and then make another change next time.
 - Tenacious: Again, this is a balancing act.
 There are always unexpected problems and issues with every project.
 On the one hand, persevering despite these is a good tendency.
 But on the other hand, sometimes one does need to be prepared to give up on something if it does not seem like a break-through is possible.
 Here mentors can be useful as they tend to be a better judge of what is reasonable.
 It is also where appropriate planning is useful.
 - Planned: It is almost always useful to excessively plan what you are going to do.
 For instance, you may want to make a histogram of the 2019 Canadian Election.
 You should plan the steps that are needed and even to sketch out how each step might be implemented.
 For instance, the first step is to get the data.
 What packages might be useful?
 Where might the data be?
 What is the back-up plan if the data do not exist there?
 - Done is better than perfect: We all have various perfectionist tendencies to a certain extent, but it can be useful to initially try to turn them off to a certain extent.
-In the first instance, just try to write code that works, especially in the early days.
+In the first instance, try to write code that works, especially in the early days.
 You can always come back and improve aspects of it.
 But it is important to actually ship.
 Ugly code that gets the job done, is better than beautiful code that is never finished.

 ### Code comments

-Comment your code [@lee2018ten].
+Code must be commented. [@lee2018ten].

 There is no one way to write code, especially in R. However, there are some general guidelines that will make it easier for you even if you are just working on your own.

-Comment your code.
+It is important to recognize that most projects will evolve over time, and one purpose served by code comments are as '[m]essages left for your future self (or near-future others) [that] help retrace and justify your decisions' [@@bowers2011six].

 Comments in R can be added by including the # symbol.
-You do not have to put a comment at the start of the line, it can be midway through.
-In general, you do not need to comment what every aspect of your code is doing but you should comment parts that are not obvious.
-For instance, if you read in some value then you may like to comment where it is coming from.
+We do not have to put a comment at the start of the line, it can be midway through.
+In general, we do not need to comment what every aspect of your code is doing but we should comment parts that are not obvious.
+For instance, if we read in some value then we may like to comment where it is coming from.

-Comment your code.

 You should comment why you are doing something.
 What are you trying to achieve?

-Comment your code.

 You must comment to explain weird things.
 Like if you are removing some specific row, say row 27, then why are you removing that row?
 It may seem obvious in the moment, but future-you in six months won't remember.

-Comment your code.

 You should break your code into sections.
-For instance, setting up the workspace, reading in datasets, manipulating and cleaning the dataset, analysing the datasets, and finally producing tables and figures.
+For instance, setting up the workspace, reading in datasets, manipulating and cleaning the dataset, analyzing the datasets, and finally producing tables and figures.
 Each of these should be separated with comments explaining what is going on, and sometimes into separate files, depending on the length.

-Comment your code.

 Additionally, at the top of each file it is important to basic information, such as the purpose of the file, and pre-requisites or dependencies, the date, the author and contact information, and finally and red-flags or todos.

-Comment your code.

 At the very least every R script needs a preamble.